AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Here Document, placeholders
 ---------------------------

-A here document takes the lines following and sends them to standard input.
+A 'here document' and 'here string' take the line(s) following and send them to standard input.
 It's a way to send larger blocks to stdin.

 ::

+ # instead of 'echo $STRING | command ...'
+ command <<<$STRING

+ # instead of 'cat file | command ...'
- command <<SomeLimitString
+ command <<SomeMagicStopWord
- Here comes text with $var and even $() substitutions and more just text which finally ends on a new line with the:
- SomeLimitString
+ The benefit is that one can use $var, $() etc in the text The text ends with the Stop Word on a new line, the word can be any SomeMagicStopWord

 Often used for messaging, be it an email or dumping bunch of text to file.::